Convention Op Sessions

-To participate in an Operating session, contact the Op Session co-ordinator.
+To ask a question, contact the Op Session coordinator.

 Rio Grande Southern – Northern DivisionThe theme of my layout is the operations of a narrow gauge railroad, operating in the 1940's and early 1950's, located in SW Colorado.
 My layout is based on the Rio Grande Southern RR - Northern Division.
 I model a stretch of the Northern Division that ran from the town of Ridgway to Telluride, Co., connecting with hidden yard tracks located in Durango, Co., and Montrose, Co.
 The layout also models a small lumber and ore company operation that was located in the town of San Miguel, Co.

 ATSF Arizona Division and Arizona NorthernATSF in Arizona in the 1950’s.
 The Arizona Northern 3 foot narrow gauge connection.
 The railroad is in the McCormick – Stillman Railroad Park and is on public display 363 days of the year.
 The layout is 40 by 32 foot and is designed for heavy operations.
 Scenery is 100% complete.
 The railroad was featured in the June 2015 NMRA Bulletin.